vinod-polinati/FacialiZe/README.md

 python app.py
 ```

 This will start the Flask server on port 5000.
-Open your web browser and go to http://localhost:5000 to access the web application.
+Open your web browser and go to your localhost to access the web application.
 On the home page, you will see a list of students who have attended the class today.
 To start the face recognition system, click on the "Take Attendance" button.
 You can add new students to the system by clicking on the "Add Student" button.
 You need to provide the student's name and ID number, and upload a photo of the student's face.
 You can also view a list of all registered students by clicking on the "List Students" button.
 From here, you can delete a student's record from the system.
 ## Contributing

 Contributions are always welcome!
 If you find any bugs or have any suggestions, please create an issue or a pull request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.